lhcb/bender-tutorials/getting-started/firstalgorithms.md

 {% prereq "Prequisites" %}
 * One needs to undertand the stucture of Bender _module_ : `run`, `configure` functions and the `__main__` clause
-* One needs to know the sctructire of `configure` function
+* One needs to know the sctructure and the content of `configure` function
 {% endprereq %}

 {% objectives "Learning objectives" %}